NREL/pyGOBLET/docs/index.rst

 pyGOLD is a Python package for benchmarking global optimization algorithms. pyGOLD includes:

-- A large collection of benchmark functions with various characteristics
+- A large collection of standard benchmark functions
+- Benchmark functions inspired by real-world energy applications
 - Support for both constrained and unconstrained optimization problems
 - Pyomo model interface for algebraic modeling systems
 - Tools for running and evaluating solvers on benchmark problems
 - COCOPP integration for postprocessing and visualization
-- Custom postprocessing
+- Custom postprocessing tools
 - Example scripts demonstrating various use cases

 Installation